FarronF/limerick-council-meetings/meetings/2025/04/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 11th March 2025.md

 refurbishment of vacant properties for occupation as a principal private

-residence, and for properties which will be made available for rent,--- 7
+residence, and for properties which will be made available for rent,
+---
+7

 including the conversion of properties which have not been used as